cbae122/note-taker/README.md

   ## Description

-  Note Taker will help users jot down quick notes and ideas or even tasks they need to complete or be reminded of.
-Note takes is simple enough to us for anyone.
+  - Note Taker will help users jot down quick notes and ideas or even tasks they need to complete or be reminded of.
+  - Note taker is simple enough to us for anyone.
 Write down your note and a quick description so you never forget.

   ## Table of Contents (Optional)